TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 * FormDataGroups know which providers should be used in a specific scope.
 They usually fetch a list of providers from some global configuration array.
 Extensions can add own providers to this configuration array for further data munging.

 * Single data providers have dependencies to each other and must be executed in a specific order.
-For Instance, the PageTsConfig of a record can only be determined, if the rootline of a record has been determined, which can only happen after the pid of a given record has been consolidated, which relies on the record being fetched from the database.
+For instance, the page TSconfig of a record can only be determined, if the rootline of a record has been determined, which can only happen after the pid of a given record has been consolidated, which relies on the record being fetched from the database.
   This makes data providers a *linked list* and it is the task of a :php:`FormDataGroup` to manage the correct order.